simon9500/Machine-Learning-and-Numerical-Methods/Monte-Carlo-Simulation/README.md

 This directory contains assigned work on Monte Carlo simulations.

-I completed the work using classes and also without.
+`NumRepCheckpt1Class.py` is the final draft of the work in a neater, class format.